octoxalis/contextual-css/examples/tutorial/tutorial.md

 </aside>
 ```

-In the HTML demo page, there is only one link inside the `<aside>` block, but to differentiate the selectors according to the `:target` state, the link tag `<a>` has to be replicated.<br/>
+In the demo page, there is only one link inside the `<aside>` block, but to differentiate the selectors according to the `:target` state, the link tag `<a>` has to be replicated.<br/>
 Of course, it is not necessary to repeat all the declarations shared by these variants and the basic block (indentation is used to make them outstanding).<br/>
 Here the basic tag has only one declaration and the targeted tag has more declarations.
-But, apart the common `display` property, all other declarations could be moved to the basic tag.
-It is more meaningful to let the `display: none;` declaration in the basic tag to emphasize that it is not initially visible (see lower the _Hint_ question).
+But, apart the common `display` property (inserted by the `context` block directive), all other declarations could be moved to the basic tag.
+It is more meaningful to let the `display: none;` declaration in the basic tag to emphasize that it is not initially visible.

 ## Modular stylesheets